-This ‘gingerbread’ cabin may not be made of its namesake, but we think it’s just as sweet.
-Situated on the border of Jasper National Park, this log cabin sits on half an acre of forest, within sight of the park.
-That gives you plenty to see and do, with Jasper townsite only a half-hour away, Miette Hotsprings just kilometres away, and mountains and lakes for miles.
-That’s if you can tear yourself away from this cabin’s comfy embrace, including a classic log interior, plenty of room to cook, and of course a crackling fire!
+This ‘Gingerbread’ Cabin may not be made of its namesake, but we think it’s just as sweet.
+Situated on the border of Jasper National Park, this log cabin sits on half an acre of forest within sight of the park.
+That gives you plenty to see and do, with Jasper townsite only a half-hour away, Miette Hot Springs just kilometres away, and mountains and lakes for miles.
+But that’s if you can tear yourself away from this cabin’s comfy embrace, including a classic log interior, plenty of room to cook, and of course, a crackling fire!

 Tekarra Lodge (Jasper)